-Milliken & Company recognizes CRI 104 (The Carpet and Rug Institute Standard for Installation Specification of Commercial Carpet) as the standard guideline for protecting carpet and associated materials after installation.
-It is recommended that carpet be the last trade on any job site.
-However, if it is required to protect the finished floor covering from soil or paint, or if any additional work is required to be done after the installation, the carpet should be covered with a non-staining building material paper.
-Protect the installation from rolling traffic by using sheets of Masonite in the potentially affected areas.
-Do not use a self-adhering plastic film such as Visqueen to protect your carpet installation.
-It may leave residues that result in rapid soiling after removal.
-Do not use non-adhesive plastic sheeting over your carpet installation because it may present a slip hazard.
-Plastic coverings may also trap moisture, which may promote mold growth, and retard adhesive curing.
+Milliken recognizes the CRI Carpet Installation Standard 2011 as the standard guideline for protecting carpet and associated materials after installation.
+The CRI Standard specifically states: "It is recommended that carpet be the last trade on any job site.
+However, if it is required to protect the finished floor covering from soil or paint, or if any additional work is required to be done after installation, the carpet should be covered with a non-staining building material paper.
+Protect the installation from rolling traffic by using sheets of hardboard or plywood in potentially affected areas."
+Also, CRI cautions: "Self-adhering plastic films may leave residues that result in rapid soiling after removal.
+Do not place plastic sheeting over any carpet installation because it may present a slip hazard.
+Most importantly, plastic coverings will trap moisture, retard adhesive curing and may promote mold growth."